 Disco became a blur in the years after the commercial backlash in 1980.
 It was dance music for clubs again and difficult to play on the radio (with some exceptions, of course), meanwhile house and hiphop were knocking on the door.
 The fading of disco is often called post-disco.
 Unlike disco music, post-disco usually lacked the typical string orchestration and featured more drum machines, synthesizers, sequencers and 4/4 time signature.
 Soulful vocals, however, remained an essence of post-disco.
 The main force in post-disco were mainly one-hit wonders and short-lived collaborations, while record producers and dj's played a significant role in post-disco in general. (source: Wikipedia.com).

-After 4 studio albums and 5 EP's, the established German International project Jojo Effect is going into another direction.
-A new love has come and steps forward with soul singer Brenda Boykin.
-Jojo Effect´s love for deep house, combining the influences of R&B and soul, gives the song a relaxed note and it makes me curious for more music by this band.
+After a couple of studio albums and EP's, the established German International project Jojo Effect moves into a more soulful direction with soul singer Brenda Boykin.
+Jojo Effect´s love for deep house, combined with the influences of R&B and soul, gives the song Mr. Smith a relaxed note and it makes me curious for more new music by this band.

 The closing track by The Sunburst Band is on a new compilation called 'Remixed with love 2 by Joey Negro'.